ollihoo/multithread/docs/metrics.md

 ## InfluxDB
 This topic needs more documentation.
 See [influxdb.md](influxdb.md)

-For the first time, you need to set up a database.

 ## Telegraf
 Telegraf ist the collector of metrics.
 In my configuration, I use the jolokia interface to get data.
 This means that Spring Boot offers this URL: